 Tom Portsmouth is one of nine riders keeping a journal for The British Continental in 2021.
 A second-year under-23 rider, Tom is supported by the Rayner Foundation and rides for the new Carbonbike Discar Academy team in Belgium this season.
-In her first installment, Tom bemoans the double challenges of Brexit and Covid to racing abroad…
+In his first installment, Tom bemoans the double challenges of Brexit and Covid to racing abroad…

 So about four weeks ago I moved out to Belgium, to become the independent rider I’d always dreamed of being for so many years.
 Whilst it isn’t quite the realisation of a dream – yet – it is pretty close.